Greece Moments Greece Moments

 Marmari Beach

 Stoupa Fantastic sandy beach in the coastal town of Stoupa with wonderful turquoise blue water.
-Very busy in high season and full of beach chairs.
-Out of season a wonderful swimming spot.
+Very busy in high season and packed with beach chairs.
+Out of season it makes for a wonderful swimming spot.
 In the northern area you can snorkel very well.
-Numerous taverns and cafes right on the beach.
+Numerous tavernas and cafés are right on the beach.

 Stoupa Strand Peloponnes Halbinsel Griechenland